team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

-- Read user replies (can be many for a single message)
+- Process user messages via LLMs and other ML techniques:
+  - Extract important info from user messages:
-    - (Optional) If replies contain links to issues, read these issues
+    - Links to issues or identifiers of issues
+    - Assess mood
+- Implement summary generation:
+  - How do person
+    - progress reports match with past plans
-- Generate a summary of how person plans matched what a person did during the week
+    - plans match with progress over a week
+- Implement feedback system:
+  - For improving team
+    - Progress
+      - Recommend areas to work on
+    - Mood
+      - Generate
+        - Compliments
-- Make recommendations
+        - Salutations

 ##### Responsible people